Accreditations & Standards

 New standards:

-On 1st Jan 2006 the UK aligned with Europe with a new standard: BS EN 12899-1: 2001.
-(Now superceded by BS EN 12899-1: 2007) This refers to fixed, vertical road traffic signs (permanent), and is the first part of the standard which deals with the physical construction of the sign and materials.
+BS EN 12899-1: 2007 refers to fixed, vertical road traffic signs (permanent), and is the first part of the standard which deals with the physical construction of the sign and materials.

 Within BS EN 12899-1:2007, the Class of material description has changed.
 The properties of the material remain the same, just the names change.
 Therefore: